rhamenator/ai-scraping-defense/README.md

     ```powershell
     .\Generate-Secrets.ps1
     ```
+    These scripts generate a `.htpasswd` entry using bcrypt with cost factor 12 for securing access to the Admin UI.

     **Important:** The script will print the generated credentials to the console.
 Copy these and save them in a secure password manager.